My family and I moved to Puerto Rico because of the need to launch ministries on university campuses.

-My wife and I thought of our junior high and high school daughters who miss their friends, cheerleading and other activities.
+My wife and I thought of our junior high and high school daughters, who missed their friends, cheerleading and other activities.
 Our boys missed their buddies, too.
 We thought of our families that we love so much.
-We thought of our role with Cru in California, and the people who were serving for us in that role until we returned.
+We thought of our role with Cru in California and the people who were serving for us in that role until we returned.

 We also thought of the small yet growing movement of students in Puerto Rico.
-When we arrived their were 0 students involved.
-A year later there were more than 30 involved with a presence on 4 campuses.
+When we arrived, there were no students involved.
+A year later, there were more than 30 involved with a presence on four campuses.
 We moved to reach students with the good news of Jesus and see God raise up these students to reach the campus themselves.
 Should we stay another year to help give that traction?

-In the middle of deciding, we were reminded of one simple truth as we considered our future: God wants us to walk with Him in whatever we decide to do, in wherever we decide to go.
-I think of Paul’s words to the church in Colossians 1:9:
+We were reminded of one simple truth as we considered our future: God wants us to walk with Him in whatever we decide to do, wherever we decide to go.
+I think of Paul’s words to the church in Colossians 1:9-10 (New International Version):

-Sure, God is concerned with what decision we make as we come to these forks in the road.
-But most of all we sensed God saying, “Continue to walk with me, abide in me, love me.
+Sure, God was concerned with what decision we would make.
+But most of all we sensed God saying, “Continue to walk with Me, abide in Me, love Me.
 Then you guys make a decision and keep going.”